ackshually/Plasma5ResChangeFix/README.md

 [your application here] #(e.g. wine Game.exe)
 sh ~/resfix_load.sh
 ```
-and put it in your application directory.
+put it in your game directory and run your game using it.